Thomas Lovejoy

 Thomas Eugene Lovejoy III (August 22, 1941 – December 25, 2021) was an American ecologist who was President of the Amazon Biodiversity Center, a Senior Fellow at the United Nations Foundation and a university professor in the Environmental Science and Policy department at George Mason University.
 Lovejoy was the World Bank's chief biodiversity advisor and the lead specialist for environment for Latin America and the Caribbean as well as senior advisor to the president of the United Nations Foundation.
 In 2008, he also was the first Biodiversity Chair of the H. John Heinz III Center for Science, Economics and the Environment to 2013.
 Previously he served as president of the Heinz Center since May 2002.
 Lovejoy introduced the term biological diversity to the scientific community in 1980.
 He was a past chair of the Scientific Technical Advisory Panel (STAP) for the Global Environment Facility (GEF), the multibillion-dollar funding mechanism for developing countries in support of their obligations under international environmental conventions.

 Biography

 Early life

 Thomas Eugene Lovejoy III was born on August 22, 1941, in Manhattan, New York, to Jeanne (Gillette) and Thomas Eugene Lovejoy, Jr. He attended Millbrook School, where he worked at The Trevor Zoo, under zoo founder Frank Trevor and his wife Janet.
 "The first three weeks were the key, and that's what flipped my switch in life and Biology.
-I was not prepared for the impact the Trevors world actually have on me in the classroom.
+I was not prepared for the impact the Trevors would actually have on me in the classroom.
 And it was like my first three weeks and that was it.
 I'm going to be a biologist."
 He graduated from Millbrook in 1959.

 Education

-Lovejoy enrolled at Yale University, earning his bachelor’s degree in biology in 1964 while working as a zoological assistant at the Yale Peabody Museum of Natural History.
+Lovejoy enrolled at Yale University, earning his bachelor's degree in biology in 1964 while working as a zoological assistant at the Yale Peabody Museum of Natural History.
 He also received his Ph.D. in biology from Yale University.